Extensions of Veech groups II: Hierarchical hyperbolicity and quasi-isometric rigidity: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank MSRI and its Fall 2016 program on {\em Geometric Group Theory}, where this work began.
 We also gratefully acknowledge NSF grants DMS 1107452, 1107263, 1107367 (the GEAR Network) for supporting travel related to this project.
 Dowdall was partially supported by NSF grants DMS-1711089 and DMS-2005368.
 Durham was partially supported by NSF grant DMS-1906487.
 Leininger was partially supported by NSF grants DMS-1510034, DMS-1811518, and DMS-2106419.
 Sisto was partially supported by the Swiss National Science Foundation (grant \#182186).
+The authors would like to thank the anonymous referee for their very helpful comments on the first version of this paper.